notfromstatefarm/nvflashk/README.md

 If you want to be safe when flashing, you need at least one of the following, sorted from easiest recovery to hardest:

 * An integrated GPU and output on the motherboard.
 You simply use the main output while you flash the GPU as normal.
 * A GPU with a dual BIOS switch.
 Shut down, flip the switch, start up, disable device in device manager, flip it back, flash, reboot.
-You can use `nvflash64k.exe --version` to show what is on the card, and `nvflask64k.exe --version file.rom` to show what is in a file, to ensure you are flashing the right things. **Make sure you back up your second BIOS ROM too in case it does something different you want to restore!**
+You can use `nvflashk.exe --version` to show what is on the card, and `nvflashk.exe --version file.rom` to show what is in a file, to ensure you are flashing the right things. **Make sure you back up your second BIOS ROM too in case it does something different you want to restore!**
 * An extra PCIe x16 slot and extra GPU that can fit (probably only with a riser cable) and you have extra power cables for, in order to use a working GPU to flash the broken GPU.
 * Another computer with an iGPU or extra PCIe slot as described above.

+### In the rare case your flashed GPU causes the machine to not POST, usually by flashing one chip to another (ie 4080 to 4090), you can turn on the Compatiblity Support Module (CSM) in BIOS to get past that until you've reflashed the card.

 # Instructions